 For instance, if you are a mommy blogger writing a blog post about your experience using different types of bottles for your child, you can monetize your post by using Amazon links to the bottles you love and suggest for other moms.

 Another example, if you are a business blogger writing a post about your favorite email tool, you can become an affiliate for that specific tool and add your links to your blog post.

 This way you get paid for talking to others about something you already use and love!

 The absolute best course I've taken on affiliate marketing is Making Sense of Affiliate Marketing.
-It's affordable.
-It's easy to comprehend.
-It's easy to implement and get results–and by results I mean MOULAH.
+It's affordable, easy to comprehend, and easy to implement for results–and by results I mean MOULAH.

 #4 Monetize Your Emails

 Every week you send emails, either privately to potential and current clients, friends, and colleagues, or possibly through other online platforms that you use.

 These emails are a golden opportunity to not only provide stellar support through product and tool recommendations, but they’re also a great way to create passive income.